There are two main culprits that accelerate the aging process of our skin: sun exposure and

 Some have seen positive skin changes from dropping dairy.
 Others have seen no significant difference at all.

 It all depends on the person.
-For some, dairy may increase inflammation in the body, which leads to oxidative stress. is one of the main causes of premature aging.
+For some, dairy may increase inflammation in the body, which leads to oxidative stress.

 Diets low in dairy products may protect sun-exposed skin from wrinkling.